CamHenlin/roguish/README.md

 Each of the items in the following list are logical groupings of code, separated by directories at the root of the project structure of the same name.

 - **build** contains files for building the system. *Google Closure Compiler*, a simple build shell script, and a minified javascript output file
-- **classes** extendable classes. things in *objects* and *simpleobjects* would probably make use of these files.
+- **classes** extendable classes. things in *complexobjects* and *simpleobjects* would probably make use of these files.
+- **complexobjects** these are the default includeable in-game objects, including things such as treasure chests, doors, etc. Items of this type are considered "active" and would run as a part of the main game loop. *Tiled* "objects" with attributes.
 - **graphics** default graphics files.
 - **libs** contains library files depended on by the system.
 For example, EaselJS.
 - **maps** default map files.
 - **mechanics** these are the files that control the core functionality of the entire system.
-- **objects** these are the default includeable in-game objects, including things such as treasure chests, doors, etc. Items of this type are considered "active" and would run as a part of the main game loop. *Tiled* "objects" with attributes.
 - **simpleobjects** simpleobjects differ from normal objects in that they are a simple tile layer items with no options.
 Allows for keeping track of objects that maybe don't need to be updated as quickly.
 For example, tiles that have disappearing footprints. *Tiled* "tiles" with no attributes on *active* tile layer.
 - **plugins** contains user plugins - we need to build documentation on how such a plugin might attach itself to the main game loop.
 This is probably our most important feature.
 - **tests** unit tests.